aws-samples/automating-livestream-video-monitoring/broadcast-monitoring-ui/readme.md

 # Sample web app for Automating broadcast video monitoring

+The web application is built using AWS Amplify, VueJS and uses AWS AppSync to communicate with backend databases.

 ## Project setup

 1. If you haven't installed amplify CLI, do so: